 We believe in fair pricing for the costs associated with home loans.
-For fixed-rate and adjustable-rate home purchases, we keep fees low.
-Our interest rates are always competitive.
+For fixed-rate and adjustable-rate home purchases, we charge minimal fees.
+Our interest rates are always very competitive.
 And we consider any mortgage request of \$1 million or less to be a standard conventional loan, so buying a more expensive home may be more affordable.

-We know that time is important to you.
+We know that time is important to you and we don't want our process to slow yours down.
 So we strive for this: a target of 21 days to credit decision and 30 days to settlement once we receive a completed application.
+Faster process, faster funds.